Sarcoplasm

 It contains mostly myofibrils (which are composed of sarcomeres), but its contents are otherwise comparable to those of the cytoplasm of other cells.
 It has a Golgi apparatus near the nucleus, mitochondria just inside the cell membrane (sarcolemma), and a smooth endoplasmic reticulum (specialized for muscle function and called the sarcoplasmic reticulum).

 While sarcoplasm and myoplasm, viewed etymologically, might seem to be synonyms, they are not.
 Whereas sarcoplasm is a type of cytoplasm, myoplasm is the entire contractile portion of muscle tissue.

+While some authors argue that the proteins and other molecules within the sarcoplasmic reticulum lumen technically belong to the sarcoplasm.
+These molecules are not part of the sarcoplasmic reticulum membrane itself but reside within the enclosed sarcoplasmic reticulum space.
+In that sense, one could say the sarcoplasmic reticulum has a type of specialized sarcoplasm.